Connecting, Learning & Giving

 We celebrate fellowship and participate in charitable projects.

-NARBW members from across the country will gather in Roanoke to enjoy two full days of business sessions, networking, and celebrations, including the President’s Brunch, Membership Luncheon, Candidate’s Reception, Banquet, and our always‑popular Market Place.
-The convention will also feature the exciting announcements of the National Woman of the Year and our 2026 scholarship recipients.
+NARBW members from across the country gathered in Roanoke, Virginia, for our 2026 National Convention on May 1–2, coming together for two full days of business sessions, networking, and connection.
+The schedule included the President’s Brunch, Membership Luncheon, Candidate’s Reception, Banquet, and our always‑popular Market Place, along with the announcements of our National Woman of the Year and the 2026 scholarship recipients.

-This year’s theme, You Are a Shining Star, takes center stage during our high‑energy Fun Night as we step back into the Disco era with DJ Hootie Mack, great music, and plenty of sparkle.
+Our theme, You Are a Shining Star, lit up Fun Night as members stepped back into the Disco era with DJ Hootie Mack, great music, and plenty of sparkle.

 OUR PURPOSE